 Once the translation, linking, and committing has occurred, a call must be made to Policy.refresh on the Policy provider used by each of the containers to which the application or module is being deployed.
-The calls to session elements.
-Future versions could support inclusion in message-driven.
+The calls to Policy.refresh must occur before the containers will accept requests for the deployed resources.